 true, as would that be expected for time zones that are considered links to "UTC" based on the tzdata list.
 These include "UTC", "GMT", "Etc/UTC", "Etc/GMT", "Universal", etc.

-Updated by akr (Akira Tanaka) about 5 years ago
+Updated by akr (Akira Tanaka) almost 6 years ago

 - Status changed from Open to Rejected